Craig visits

 FEES:

-$550 a day or by the hour starts at $150 depending on the group size.
-I am open to negotiation.
-Usually 4 presentations is my maximum per day.
+$225 by the hour and $750 for a full day depending on the group size and distance to travel.
+Usually 4 or 5 presentations is my maximum per day.
+Signed books are available for sale.

 PROFESSIONAL AFFILIATIONS:

-Member of The Society of Children's Books Writers and Illustrators International and Western Washington.
+Member of The Society of Children's Books Writers and Illustrators International.

 SELECTED AWARDS: